 };

-- Verify with DevTools Network tab.
-The hero should request once with
+- Verify with the DevTools Network tab.
+The hero should fire once with an

 curl -sI 'https://yourdomain.com/_next/image?url=/hero.png&w=1080&q=75' \